 Elgar’s identification with Gordon’s faith and noble is clearly consistent with the artistic vision of many of his works.
 More relevant to this discussion is the fact the fall of Khartoum shares some distinct parallels with the Crusades and the historic clash between East and West, Christianity and Islam, broad sword and scimitar, and the conquest of Jerusalem.
 As one writer describes it, “The narrative of Gordon in China, in Africa, at home in Christian England, or abroad in the service of the Khedive or of his own sovereign, reads like a page torn from medieval history, when a religious fervor moved prince and knight to take up the crusade against the defilers of the Holy Sepulchre.”

 This analysis shows the Tasso paraphrase at the conclusion of the original score of the Enigma Variations is an effective literary device that ties together famous knights, the tomb of Christ, and the Turin Shroud.
-The Tasso quote subtly alludes to Sir Richard Grenville, Godfrey of Bouillon, and Geoffroi de Charny.
+The Tasso paraphrase deftly alludes to Sir Richard Grenville, Godfrey of Bouillon, and Geoffroi de Charny.
 Tasso’s epic poem Jerusalem Delivered establishes a distinct connection to the Tomb of Christ, and the poet’s public veneration of the Turin Shroud completes the connection to Christendom’s most sacred relic and shrine, the Garden Tomb.
 Various allusions to General Gordon in Variation XIV revisit and reinforce these literary associations because of his well-known public promotion of the Garden Tomb, and heroic last stand at Khartoum against the marauding Mahdist army.
 As an aside, it is remarkable the name Khartoum contains the phonetic equivalent of tomb.
 Elgar’s Enigma knights share some common traits.
-For instance, at least one of their names begin with G:
+For instance, at least one of their names begins with G: